akoidan/bash.conf/README.md

   - audio configuration (midi programm) has built in option to create output to multiple devices (e.g. to multiple BT headphones) which is super convenient
   - despite native programs "never hang" you would eventually use 3rd party programs.
 E.g. Virtualbox.
 Using virtualbox on non-linux is a pain in the ass.
 Guest machines hang a lot of time.
 BUilding kernel modules are pain in the ass
   - OBS is unable to capture desktop audio w/o Ishow audio which could cause mouse freezing.
+  - alt tab to window in OSX doesn't activate them.
+If they were hidden they will stay hidden